 Open Position: Assistant Professor（Three-year fixed-term contract）

-1. Organic polymer synthesis and modification of scaning probe surface to develop novel molecular recognition imaging using atomic force microscopy.
+1. Organic polymer synthesis and modification of scanning probe surface to develop novel molecular recognition imaging using atomic force microscopy.

-2. Synthesis of organic compounds exzibiting specific interation with metabolites of cells.
+2. Synthesis of organic compounds exhibiting specific interation with metabolites of cells.

 [Address of work location and other information]